HealthConnect One’s Community-Based Doula Program

 Who is implementing the model?

-HealthConnect One was implemented by five supervisors in 2018.
+HealthConnect One was implemented by 5 supervisors in 2019.

 Where is the model implemented?

-HealthConnect One operated across 11 states in 2018.
+HealthConnect One operated in 7 local agencies across 6 states in 2019.

 Families Served Through Home Visiting in 2018